South Bronx: 1960s: Start of decay

 The South Bronx was populated largely by working-class families.
 Its image as a poverty-ridden area developed in the latter part of the 20th century.
-There were several factors contributing to the decay of the South Bronx: White flight creating empty buildings, landlord abandonment creating unsafe buildings, economic changes leading to a lack of tax dollars, arson, demographic shifts, and the reallocation of tax dollars from the South Bronx Fire Department to other places and the construction of the Cross Bronx Expressway are common reasons given.
+Several factors contributed to the decay of the South Bronx: White flight creating empty buildings, landlord abandonment creating unsafe buildings, economic changes leading to a lack of tax dollars, arson, demographic shifts, the reallocation of tax dollars from the South Bronx Fire Department to other places and the construction of the Cross Bronx Expressway are common reasons given.

 The already poor and working-class neighborhoods were further disadvantaged by the decreasing property value, in combination with increasing vacancy rates.
 While some areas of the South Bronx were racially integrated as early as the 1930s, later larger scale influxes of African Americans immigrants from the American South, combined with the racially charged tension of the Civil Rights Movement, the rage following the assassination of Martin Luther King, and the dramatic rise in crime rates, further contributed to white middle-class flight and the decline of many South Bronx neighborhoods.
 Following the implementation of desegregation busing policies, white parents who worried about their children attending the racially integrated schools began to relocate to the suburbs, which remained predominately white due to cost as well as legal barriers created by restrictive housing covenants, and selective lending.
 In turn, areas of the Bronx that became predominately African American or Hispanic were considered bad risks by lenders ("redlining"), contributing to the decline in real estate values and lack of investment in the existing housing stock.

 As early as the late 1960s, some neighborhoods were considered undesirable by homeowners, precipitating a population decline.
 Postwar rent control policies which were ostensibly to keep apartments cheap have also been proposed as a contributing factor, for the laws forced landlords to price the apartments so cheaply the landlords were unable to generate a profit and therefore there was no incentive for them to mend and repair their buildings, leading to the decay of the apartments of the South Bronx.

 New York City Mayor John Lindsay (who served from 1966 to 1973) suggested that socioeconomic factors (including low educational attainment and high unemployment) limited housing options for the remaining low-income tenants, prompting the reduced upkeep by landlords.
 In either case, while desirable housing options were scarce, vacancies further increased.
 In the late 1960s, by the time the city decided to consolidate welfare households in the South Bronx, its vacancy rate was already the highest of any place in the city.